Tetsuya Naito: Personal life

-Naito is a fan of the Hiroshima Toyo Carp baseball team and has throughout his career wrestled in red, which is the team's main color, and the team's fans have been known to sing his wrestling theme song as a chant for Hiroshima.
-Having been born in Tokyo, Naito originally supported the local Yomiuri Giants, but switched teams in the 1990s following Tatsunori Hara's retirement.
-In 2017, Naito collaborated with Hiroshima Toyo Carp for a shirt.
+Naito is a fan of the Hiroshima Toyo Carp baseball team and has often wrestled in red, their main color, while their fans have been known to sing his theme song as a chant for the team.
+A native of Tokyo, he originally supported his hometown Yomiuri Giants baseball team, but switched teams in the 1990s after Tatsunori Hara's retirement.
+In 2017, he collaborated on a shirt with Hiroshima Toyo Carp.

-Naito's signature taunt, where he widens his eye with his thumb and index finger, is known as "Abre los Ojos" ("Open Your Eyes").
-Naito came up with the taunt in 2009 during his Mexican excursion, where local fans hurled racially-charged taunts at him for his narrow eyes.
-The taunt has since also been used by, among others, baseball player Shinnosuke Ogasawara and Yuki Kashiwagi of idol group AKB48.
+Naito's signature taunt since 2009, which consists of him widening his eyes with his thumbs and index fingers, is known as "Abre los Ojos" ("Open Your Eyes").
+Its name is in Spanish because he came up with it during his stint in Mexico, where local fans racially abused him for his Asian eyes.
+The taunt has since been used by baseball player Shinnosuke Ogasawara and singer Yuki Kashiwagi, among others.